 ABOUT SMITH CENTRAL REGIONAL CENTER

-Smith Central Regional Center is a member of the family of EB5 Coast To Coast LLC regional centers.
+Smith Central Regional Center is a member of the family of EB5 Coast To Coast regional centers.

 Smith Central Regional Center (SCRC) focuses on creating opportunities for EB-5 immigrant investors so they may obtain green cards by investing in job-creating real estate investments in the states of Illinois, Iowa, Indiana, Kansas, Kentucky, Michigan, Minnesota, Missouri, Ohio, Pennsylvania (Pittsburgh), and Wisconsin.
 SCRC specializes in the development, construction and operations of residential and mixed-use projects, a safe and reliable investment vehicle.